 Best for fans of thrillers/mysteries

-The Perfect Couple truly transported me to the island of Nantucket while indulging in this “death at a wedding” mystery.
-It’s one of my favorite books about weddings!
+The Perfect Couple is one of Elin Hilderbrand’s best books because it truly transported me to the island of Nantucket while indulging in this “death at a wedding” mystery.

 As you try to figure out whether the death was an accident or murder (and if so, whodunnit?), you learn that all the major players have secrets making them darker than their glossy exteriors.
 Oh, the drama and intrigue!